teamhyena/DisasterAwareness/README.md

 The programming language chosen is C#.
 This is mostly due to its decent documentation when paired with Visual Studios UI tools.
 This presents us with an easy way to build the UI without unnecessary hassle.
 C# also presents the group with a language familiar enough that learning curve shouldn’t be an issue for members of the project.

+## Device Drivers

+Using the interface, you can send both email and text alerts with the information entered.
+The structure is designed to be easily scalable, so that large numbers of email and text alerts can be sent.
+The current implementation is a proof of concept and testing purposes.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and running purposes.